LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 200-success status and retrieves documents whose date field value falls within the range provided in the request.
+Elasticsearch returns a 200-success status and retrieves news headlines that were published between the specified date range.

 ![image](https://user-images.githubusercontent.com/60980933/125383839-4a1be700-e355-11eb-9f54-27fce956f6a3.png)

 ### Error 5: 400 Unexpected character...: was expecting double-quote to start field name.

-In [part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we al learned about the multi_match query.
+In [Part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we learned about the multi_match query.
 This query allows you to search for the same search terms in multiple fields at one time.

-Suppose you wanted to search for the phrase party planning in fields headline and short_description as shown below:
+Suppose you wanted to search for the phrase party planning in fields `headline` and `hort_description` as shown below:
 ```
 GET news_headlines/_search
 {